gazzamc/Flix/README.md

 ## UX

 #### User Stories
-- As a user I should be like/dislike videos.
+- As a user I should be able to like/dislike videos.
 <p align="center">
 <img src="https://github.com/gazzamc/Milestone-Project-Four/raw/master/screenshots/like-dislike.gif" alt="Like/Dislike" width="80%">
 </p>